orsonteodoro/gcf2/profiles/gaming/README.md

       reduces to 25 FPS (or motion picture movie FPS).
 If KFENCE proc'ed, it would dip to less than movie FPS, it can affect outcome with 3 FPS reduction or annoy/distract others who notice that something is off or not right.
-If KFENCE were disabled then there would be no unintended consequences from any KFENCE proc's, it would be in a safe condition.
+If KFENCE were disabled, then there would be no unintended consequences from any KFENCE proc's.
+It would be in a safe condition.
 25 FPS is 83% or grade B performance.
 22 FPS is 73% or grade C performance.

     - For trusted code integrity on both kernels, KCFI may have a 1.08x worst